Breakups. Some people have them harder, some easier, but we all go through them at some point. And they always suck.

 Step 4: Accept your breakup.
 While this may sound abstract, complicated, and most likely unachievable, it really is none of those things.
 Accepting your breakup doesn’t mean you forget your ex, stop loving them, or make yourself like the emotional place you’re in right now.
 Accepting a breakup simply means you accept your situation.
 You are where you are.
 You don’t fight this feeling, nor do you try to suppress or deny it.
 You’re simply okay with it, even though it hurts.

-Obviously, these four steps are not always easy to do or to keep doing.
+Obviously, these five steps are not always easy to do or to keep doing.
 So to make this easier, try creating a daily habit around them.
 For example, every morning, remind yourself, “Move on, it’s over for a reason.
 You’re responsible for your life.
 Don’t play the victim.
 I forgive myself.
 I forgive my ex.
 I accept my loss.
 Work on yourself, etc.”

-Above all, remember this: after loss, there’s always rebirth.
+Above all, know this: after loss, there’s always rebirth.
 When you lose someone, you concurrently make space in your life for someone else to fill.
 When you lose yourself, you at some point also find yourself again.
 When you lose your old life, you at some point build a new, and better one.

-A word of warning: many people begin to yearn for their ex during this period.
+On a final note, many people begin to yearn for their ex during this period.
 While there’s nothing wrong with reconciliation, I generally advise people to find someone else instead.
 This is because of three reasons:

-First, if two people broke up, they probably weren’t compatible.
+- If two people broke up, they probably weren’t compatible.
 And if they suddenly get back together, their incompatibility is will not magically go away, at least not with months or even years of mutual self-improvement.
 So odds are that they’ll just break up again shortly.

-Second, most people want their ex back due to their fear of not finding anyone else or because they don’t feel worthy of anyone else.
+- Most people want their ex back due to their fear of not finding anyone else or because they don’t feel worthy of anyone else.
 If these kinds of people get their ex back, the usual result is an unsatisfying relationship or a downright toxic.
 For example, a relationship where you’re trapped in a perpetual cycle of breaking up and getting back together.

-Third, the odds of staying together with your ex after a breakup are not in your favor.
+- The odds of staying together with your ex after a breakup are not in your favor.
 Therefore I often deem the whole venture a waste of time.
 I know this sounds counterintuitive since most “get your ex back” experts tell you otherwise, but it’s the truth.
 Those people lie through their teeth so you buy their products.

 - How To Get Back With Your Ex The Right Way